 Naked I came from my mother's womb, and naked I will go back there: the Lord gave, and the Lord has taken away; let the name of the Lord be praised. — Job 1:21

 Job's declaration at the moment of loss is a genuine filing.
 YHVH names the source of both the giving and the removing, and the I AM holds in the statement.
 The passage records that in all this Job sinned not — no jurisdictional error, no false filing in round one.
 But the text does not say the test is finished.
 It says the first round is finished.
 The adversary returns in chapter 2, authorised to press further — to strip the body itself.
 And in chapter 3, the filing breaks.
 Job opens his mouth and curses the day of his birth.
 He calls for the light of his own existence to become darkness.
 That is not the I AM held intact.
-That is YHVH presenting the opposite of the appointed identity to the internal court — which Elohim is equally bound to enforce.
+That is YHVH actively filing the Genesis 1:2 void — calling for the darkness, the formlessness, the unlit condition — as the preferred state.
+The light of day one is being reversed by the petitioner's own declaration.
+Elohim is equally bound to enforce that filing.

 Job 38 — The Court Recites the Creation Categories